YaraSenousy/FileBasedBlogSystem/README.md

 - Write blog posts in Markdown
 - Role-based access control (admin, author, editor)
 - Schedule posts for future publication
+- Edit drafts and scheduled posts
 - Search functionality
 - JWT-based auth with cookies
 - RSS feed generation
 - Clean slug routing via `routes.json`
+- Media Upload and Management: Upload, edit and delete media attached to a blog
+- Theme Customization: Switch between light/dark theme
+- Search and Filter Interface: Interactive search bar and filters by category and tag on the homepage and dashboard
+- User Management: Admins can manage user profiles and roles via the /users page
+- Tag Management: Admins can add, edit, and delete tags via the /tag page
+- Category Management: Admins can add, edit, and delete categories via the /category page

 ---